damianfanaro/damianfanaro.github.io/_posts/2015-04-07-java-interview-questions.md

 ### Reflection

-- What is Reflection, and when would you use it?
+- What is reflection in general, and when would you use it?
-- Name some of the classes in Reflection API.
+- Name some of the classes in Java reflection API.
-- Can Reflection be used to know the type of a generified object?
+- Can reflection be used to know the type of a generified object?
-- Can Reflection be used to know the annotation applied to a Class, Method or Property?
+- Can reflection be used to know the annotation applied to a class, method or property?

 ### J2EE

-- What is the purpose of the web.xml file?
+- What is the purpose of the `web.xml` file?
-- What is the structure of a WAR file?
+- What is the structure of a **WAR** file?
-- Name the services provided by a container?
+- Name the services provided by a container.
-- What is the difference between Session Bean and Entity Bean?
+- What is the difference between **Session Bean** and **Entity Bean**?
 - What is a servlet?

 ### JSP

 - Explain the life cycle methods of a JSP?
-- What is the relationship between JSPs and Servlets?
+- What is the relationship between JSPs and servlets?
-- What are the elements <%, <%= and <%@ used for?
+- What are the elements `<%`, `<%=` and `<%@` used for?
 - What is the difference between a forward and a redirect?
 - What are implicit objects?
 Can you list them?
 - Can static objects be declared in a scriptlet?
 Why or why not?